Fepilot/Agentathon/README.md

 ## �📖 What is an Agentathon?

 An **Agentathon** is a **1-2 day hands-on workshop** where participants learn to design, build, and deploy AI agents using **Microsoft Copilot Studio**.
-Developed by the Microsoft COI (Community of Interest) Team in Spain, this format has helped numerous organizations accelerate their AI adoption journey.
+Developed by the Microsoft COI (Copilot Onboarding Initiative) Team in Spain, this format has helped numerous organizations accelerate their AI adoption journey.

 ### Key Characteristics